Kaminia, Lemnos

 Kaminia (Καμίνια) is a village in the northeast of the island of Lemnos, Greece.
 It is a community of the municipal unit of Moudros.
 From 1918 until 1998, it was an independent community.
-The population in 2011 was 234 for the village and 243 for the community, which includes the village Vroskopos.
+The community includes the village Vroskopos.
 It is located in the southeastern peninsula of the island, 5 km east of Moudros, 6 km northwest of Fisini and 7 km south of Kontopouli.
 Its elevation is about 60 m.
 Its area is 12.847 km2, of which 7.60 km2 are arable.
 According to the Köppen climate classification, Kaminia has a Hot-Summer Mediterranean climate(Csa).

 Population

 History

 The village was first mentioned in 1346 in a document of the Great Lavra monastery on Mount Athos.
 During the Turkish rule, all of its residents were Greek.
 It had 90 families in 1874, and a community school was opened in that year.
 After the column of Kaminia was discovered in 1885, the village was visited by many tourists.

 In the 1920s and the 1930s, excavations by the Italian Archaeological School revealed the prehistoric settlement of Poliochne.
 A new school building was built in 1932, which was closed in 1994.
 Many of its residents emigrated after World War II, mainly to Montreal, Quebec, Canada.
 The inhabitants are mainly farmers and shepherds.
 At present mainly cereals and wine are cultivated, cotton was grown around 1970.